rohan-v8rma/markdown-reference/Markdown-Cheatsheet.md

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

-Note that there is also a [Cheatsheet specific to Markdown Here](./Markdown-Here-Cheatsheet) if that's what you're looking for.
 You can also check out [more Markdown tools](./Other-Markdown-Tools).

 ##### Table of Contents
 [Headers](#headers)